 Guide to the Epsom Derby and Best Betting Sites

-In terms of Thoroughbred horse races, none holds more tradition and prestige than the Epsom Derby, held every year in Surrey, England.
-In fact, it is known by most in the country as just “The Derby,” as if to separate it from all of the other “Derby” races around the world that have followed in its wake.
-(Due to a corporate sponsor of the race, it is also now known as the Investec Derby.)
+When it comes to Thoroughbred horse racing, there isn't much in the way of tradition and prestige quite like the Epsom Derby, held each year in Surrey, England.
+Most folks across the pond simply call it "The Derby," as if to distinguish it from all the other "Derby" races held around the world in the wake of this one (which, thanks to a corporate sponsor, is now also known as the Investec Derby).

 If you are considering betting on the Epsom Derby, here are the sites we highly recommend.